 As it’s still early days, there isn’t a kitchen at the Dimensional Brewing Company.
 Instead they have various food trucks stationed outside on different evenings, in case you get peckish!
 They also have live music on some nights.

-The building looks like it has roller shutter garage door style walls so if they are opened up in the summer, I’d imagine that it’d be a great place to hang out!
+The building looks has roller shutter garage door style walls so if they are opened up in the summer, it’s be a great place to hang out!

 Wednesday – Friday: 4pm until 11pm